Call (702) 723-4775

 Is the CAGE Questionnaire Accurate in Identifying Alcohol Addiction?

-How Does the CAGE Questionnaire Compare to Other Screening Tools?
+How Does the CAGE Questionnaire Compare to ASSIST?

 Can the CAGE Questionnaire Be Used as a Self-Assessment Tool?